rayxuan2000/UCSD_ECE143_project/README.md

 Import all the package in [Modules that are used](#jump).

 ### Part 1: Data collection and cleaning
+#### Prepossessing
+Store data file id in the dictionary.
+#### File extraction
+Extract all files based on file id and concatenate data as dataframe from 2019 to 2023.
+#### Cleaning functions
+Write functions to do data cleaning such as empty removal, date_time seperation, weekday conversion, etc.
+#### Data cleaning
+Apply above functions to data.

 ### Part 2: Exploratory data analysis and visualization